 Asynchronous learning courses are usually developed by internal HR/training departments or eLearning development companies.
 These groups produce custom-designed online training to meet the specific needs of an organization.
 You can also purchase a wide range of eLearning courses on general topics that are commercially available.

 Software that is specifically made for developing eLearning programs is often called authoring software.
-Some authoring products for developing eLearning courses include Captivate, Presenter and Lectora.
+Some authoring products for developing eLearning courses include Articulate Storyline, Adobe Captivate, Articulate Studio 13 and Trivantis Lectora.
 And there are many others.
 These programs allow users to build a course from text, graphics, audio, and video and to add interactivity.
-They then convert the course into an Adobe Flash format (.swf) so it can be viewed on the Internet.
+They then convert the course into an Adobe Flash format (.swf) or HTML5, which makes so it can be viewed on the Internet.
 These tools require a minimum to moderate level of technical knowledge.
-A more sophisticated approach that requires programming skills is to use Flash itself for creating eLearning courses.
-Flash offers greater flexibility but is more difficult to learn.
+A more sophisticated approach that requires higher level programming skills is to use HTML5 itself for creating eLearning courses.

 See product links at the end of this article for tools that create asynchronous learning.